ministryofjustice/security-guidance/docs/account-management.md

 ## Revoking accounts

-All MoJ user accounts are access controlled according to the user's 'need to know' requirements and their employment status.
+All user accounts are access controlled according to the user's 'need to know' requirements and their employment status.
 Accounts should be revoked at contract termination and during long-term absences, such as maternity or long-term sickness leave.
-The MoJ revokes user accounts in alignment with the [Access Control Guide](access-control-guide.md).
+The revokes user accounts in alignment with the [Access Control Guide](access-control-guide.md).

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).